absimler/homework3-2022/README.md

 You may submit your homework by modifying the blank R script above (Homework 3 submission.R) or the blank R Markdown document (Homework 3 submission Rmarkdown version.RmD) above... or you can create your own script from scratch -- just be sure to label it clearly if you do so.

+All of the questions for this assignment can be found below.
+All datasets are within this repository.

 ## Question 1: Probability of independent events

 In a population of guppies, 35 are drab-colored and 65 are brightly-colored.